OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ## Environment Settings

 The next thing to configure relates back to the earlier note on environment types and environment names.
-In Octopus you need to map the Jira environment types for the environments that you're going to be tracking work-items.
+In Octopus you need to map the Jira environment types for the environments that you're going to be tracking work items.

 ![Octopus Environment](octo-env.png)